-COSTUME-CON is an annual conference about costumes.
-The convention has its roots in science fiction and fantasy conventions and historic re-enactment type events, but all forms of costuming are welcome, including professional theatrical/film/TV costumes, millinery, anime, videogame, fursuit, and more.
+COSTUME-CON is an annual 4-day conference about costumes and cosplay!
+All forms of costuming are welcome, including anime, comics, video games, fantasy, sci-fi, theatrical/film/TV costumes, millinery, fursuits, and more.

 It’s my first Costume-Con, what should I expect?

-If you're used to anime cons, you may be a bit surprised by Costume-Con; it's a small convention and the atmosphere is very laid-back and casual....at least until right before the masquerades!
+If you’re used to anime cons, you may be a bit surprised by Costume-Con; the atmosphere is very laid-back and casual….at least until right before the masquerades!

 Every evening there’s a big costume event (and some during the day as well):

-The Fantasy and Science-Fiction Masquerade (F&SF) is the kind of masquerade most of us are used to – any costume goes, from recreation to original designs.
+The Fantasy and Science-Fiction Masquerade (F&SF) is the kind of masquerade/cosplay contest most of us are used to – any costume is acceptable, from accurate recreations to original designs.